 Information regarding the routes and bus stops can be found on this website and on the transportation apps that support the service: Bus Nearby, efoBus, My-Way and Moovit.

-The Weekend Transportation network was planned in such a way as to operate primarily on main thoroughfares and close to major entertainment venues and recreational areas.
-Even if there is no direct line, you can easily transfer between the different Weekend Transportation lines.
-You can use the transportation apps that support the service to plan your trip: Bus Nearby, efoBus, My-Way and Moovit.
+The Weekend Transportation system operates near main thoroughfares and major entertainment venues and recreational areas.
+If there is no direct line to where you need to go, you can easily take several bus lines.
+You can also use transportation apps that support the service to plan your trip.

 The electronic boards at the bus stops are the property of and are managed by the Ministry of Transportation.
 They do not provide information about Weekend Transportation lines, which are operated by the participating cities.